Human Rights Management

 We designated the week of December 10, international Human Rights Day, as Fuji Oil Group Human Rights Week to raise awareness among all Group employees on our Human Rights Policy and the issue of business and human rights.
-In FY2020, the Chief Administrative Officer (CAO) and Chief “ESG” Officer (C“ESG”O) co-directed a program to raise internal awareness by issuing leadership statements on business and human rights and distributing articles and videos explaining the Group’s approach and initiatives.
+In FY2021, we sought to raise internal awareness by issuing leadership statements on business and human rights and distributing articles and e-mail messages explaining the Group’s approach and initiatives.

 Business and human rights e-learning video